top of page

 Map of the Metro lines to DC

-If you insist on driving, I suggest parking along the National Mall using the ParkMobile app and walking to your destination.
+For those who prefer driving, I recommend parking along the National Mall using the ParkMobile app.
+From there, you can walk to your desired destination.

 people at water's edge with pink cherry blossoms